wp-plugins/wp-greet/readme.txt

  <a href="<?php echo apply_filters('ngg_create_gallery_link', esc_attr($storage->get_image_url($image)), $image)?>"
 You can also fetch the patched file (index.php) from the wp-greet/patch directory and copy it to nextgen-gallery/products/photocrati_nextgen/modules/nextgen_basic_gallery/templates/thumbnails

+If this seems to difficult try using the new interface to WordPress native gallery to embed your greetingcard pictures.

 = My greetcard form is wider than my theme.
 What can I do? =